Talking About Actions Without Objects in Chamorro – Introduction to Intransitive Verbs and Affixes

 fan- + man-fanmama’tinasmake something (indefinite, 3+)

--ñaihonfa’tinasñaihonmake for a little while
+-ñaihonfa’tinasñaihonmake for a little while; make quickly

 In those situations, try out this word analyzer to find the root word: https://guamlinguistics.com/morph/ This tool is not perfect and sometimes it deconstructs words incorrectly or not at all, but it can still be a helpful resource for breaking words down.